ikseek/iso_4217/README.rst

    :target: https://pypi.org/project/iso-4217/

 This package contains ISO 4217 *active* and *historical* currency data.
-Written and tested for Python 3.6 and above.
 Supports `pint`_ for operations with currency units.

 >>> from iso_4217 import Currency